 Our Founder’s Decision

 Our Founder’s clearly and decisively rejected the pagan society model when they declared independence from Britain.
 That is evident from our founding documents and our Founder’s writings.
 These incorporated Biblical rights and principles into the promises and structures those documents contain.
 Rights and principles derived from God’s divine and natural law forming common law’s basis.
-The Bible contains America’s supreme law and provides the foundation for our four founding documents.
-These founding documents are also recognized as America’s superior law.
+The Bible contains America’s superior law and provides the foundation for our four founding documents.
+These founding documents are also recognized as America’s supreme law.
 These documents are the Declaration of Independence, Articles of Confederation, Constitution (the first one), and Northwest Ordinance.

 Biblical principles provide common law’s basis related to rights and title.
 The Bible’s Ten Commandments provide one example, but there are others.
 Justice Thomas’s opinion from Gamble v.
 United States, noted “common law is ‘not the product of the wisdom of some one man, or society of men, in any one age; but of the wisdom, counsel, experience, and observation, of many ages of wise and observing men.’”
 Common law is largely unwritten and opinions were generally narrow and intended to prevent injustice occurring in particular circumstances.